 1. You hear a squealing noise.

 Picture this: You’re out driving with the radio off and the windows rolled up.
 In the relative quiet, you hear a faint scraping, squealing, or buzzing sound.
-You also observe that, whenever you hit the brakes, that mysterious noise goes away, only to return again as soon as your foot comes off the brake pad.
+You also observe that, whenever you hit the brakes, that mysterious noise goes away, only to return again as soon as your foot comes off the brake pedal.
 What’s going on here?

 Today, most—but not all—brake pads are manufactured with built-in “wear indicators.”
 The sole purpose behind these things is to emit that unpleasant screech you just heard.
 Wear indicators are metal tabs located near the top of typical brake pads.
-When the pad itself wears down to a dangerous extent, the indicator will scrape against the rotor.
-This creates a distinctive grating noise which warns the driver that his or her current pads are in danger of eroding away altogether.
+When the brake pad itself wears down to a dangerous extent, the indicator will scrape against the rotor.
+This creates a distinctive grating noise which warns the driver that his or her current brake pads are in danger of eroding away altogether.

 2. You hear a clicking noise.

 In some cars, the brake pads fit snugly into a special holding device.
 Other vehicles keep them steady with clips, bolts, or pins.
-At all rates, the common goal behind these designs is to keep the pads from wobbling around.
+At all rates, the common goal behind these designs is to keep the brake pads from wobbling around.
 If they become loosened somehow (perhaps after a part of the surrounding hardware gets damaged), they’ll begin to rattle.
 What then results is a clicking sound that rings out whenever the brake pedal is pushed or released.

 3. Bringing the car to a stop takes more time than it used to.

 This problem has a name and that name is “brake fade.”
 More often than not, it’s the direct result of intentionally applying the brakes over a vast distance without bringing the car to a full stop.
 From time to time, such a maneuver might be necessary, particularly when driving down a mountainside or over a winding road.
 However, if this is something you do frequently—say, if you live in a hilly area where you must regularly drive downhill—it will take a toll on your braking mechanism over time.
-By forcing the pads to make contact with the rotors for a long, uninterrupted period, both components will heat up.
+By forcing the brake pads to make contact with the rotors for a long, uninterrupted period, both components will heat up.
 In the process, their ability to generate needed friction against each other is reduced over time.
 As a result, you’ll find that your car won’t come to a complete stop as rapidly as it once did.